dataventure-io/etl-tool/README.md

 A simple tool for extracting, transforming, and loading data using PowerShell and .NET.

-The ETL tool:
+The ETL tool uses a PowerShell driver script to:
-* extracts from SQL Server, Excel, or CSV data sources.
+* extract from SQL Server, Excel, or CSV data sources.
+* optionally transform data using a PowerShell lambda function
-* loads into SQL Server, Excel, or CSV targets
+* load into SQL Server, Excel, or CSV targets
-* uses a PowerShell driver script
-* can use PowerShell lambda functions to transform data

 ## Sample ETL ##